kishoresukumaran/containerlab-backend/README.md

 1. **Express API (Port 3001)** - Custom API for Containerlab Studio with endpoints listed below
 2. **Official containerlab API server (Port 8080)** - Official API provided by the containerlab project

+## Configuration Files

+The application uses the following configuration files:

+- **config.js**: Contains server configuration settings including server IP, port numbers, and directory paths
+- **docker-compose.yml**: Docker Compose configuration for containerizing the application
+- **Dockerfile**: Instructions for building the Docker image

+You can modify these files to customize the application's behavior.

 ## Express API Documentation